Jane Blalock: Golf career

-Continued wins and records (1973–80)

 In 1975, Blalock won the World Ladies Championship in Japan, an achievement which she would repeat the very next year.
 Golf Magazine named her to its All-American Team twice, also naming her to its LPGA All-American Team for three consecutive years total.
 In 1976, Blalock testified for the LPGA Tour in support of a sponsor trying to host a Women's Masters.
 Blalock continued to win tournaments into 1976, and in September the Times Daily reported that she had "coasted to a whopping nineshot victory" in the $50,000 Dallas Civitan Open."
 The article detailed that "Blalock's one-under 71 Sunday produced a tournament record 11-under 205 for the 54-hole distance, breaking the previous best - set last year by Carol Mann - by three shots.
 It was the widest victory margin on the ladies tour this year."

 In 1977 she published her autobiography, The Guts to Win, through Simon & Schuster.
 That year she won $102,012 total, becoming "the fourth women ever to reach that level of excellence."
 At that point she had won 18 tournaments and was the sixth-highest paid female golfer of all time.
 She won the Colgate Triple Crown in 1975 and 1977, also winning the International Mixed Championship at Waterville, Ireland in 1978 while teamed up with Ray Floyd.
 In 1978, Greg Hanson of The Evening Independent described her as "one of the foremost women golfers of her time," calling her experience with the suspension a "dark age" in the LPGA's behavior.

 By 1980, Blalock held the record for "going through 299 consecutive tournaments without missing a cut (1969 through 1980)," which was a record for both the LPGA and PGA.
 She broke her streak on October 10, 1980, after the LPGA requested she play at Inamori Golf Classic outside San Diego, California.
 Afterwards she went winless for four years.
 Writing a column for the Miami Herald in 1981, Blalock expressed frustration with the LPGA's use of sex appeal in promoting the women's tour, noting particularly controversial photos of Jan Stephenson in the tour publication Fairways Magazine.
 In July 1983, Blalock became the LPGA's seventh "millionaire" in terms of winnings.